About Wall Street Prep

 Arkady co-authored many of Wall Street Prep’s training materials and has conducted corporate training for many of Wall Street Prep’s clients, including Enogex, Rosetta Resources, Hess Corporation, Silicon Valley Bank, RBC Capital Markets, Stifel Nicolaus, and FBR Capital Markets.
 In addition, Arkady conducts training programs at top business schools across the world, including Wharton, MIT Sloan, Wharton, Tuck, INSEAD, London Business School, and University of Michigan.
 Prior to joining Wall Street Prep, Arkady was an Associate within the Energy & Natural Resources of the Equity Research Group at FBR Capital Markets.
 Prior to joining FBRC in October 2001, Arkady was an Investment Banking Analyst within J.P.
 Morgan Chase’s Global Oil & Gas Group.

-Scott oversees the development, visual design and user experience of Wall Street Prep's online learning platform and interactive products.
+Scott oversees the planning, design and development of Wall Street Prep's online learning platform, online courses and exams and other interactive products.
 He has 15+ years of experience in interactive and print design and product development.
-Before joining Wall Street Prep, Scott worked at the Washington Post, serving as Creative Director for the Washington Post Express and Design Director for Post mobile apps.
+Before joining Wall Street Prep, Scott worked at the Washington Post, serving as Creative Director for the Washington Post Express daily newspaper and Design Director for Post mobile apps.

 Prior to joining Wall Street Prep, Brad was an Investment Banking Associate within the Financial Institutions Group (FIG) at UBS Investment Bank, where he was involved in a range of diverse transactions that included restructuring, capital raising and M&A for a variety of banks, insurance companies and specialty finance firms.
 He was one of FIG’s two primary coverage associates for large and mid-cap U.S. regional banks and headed up the group’s internal training program for incoming junior bankers.
 Prior to UBS, Brad served for over 5 years as an intelligence officer in the U.S. Air Force, where he headed a variety of overseas deployments and training programs.